Merkoba/Hue/configuration.md

 "db_write_file_timeout_limit"
 >Max time without saving a file after a write call.

-"chat_crop_limit"
->Max number of messages to keep on the client.

 "max_low_users"
 >After this amount of users consider a room to very populated and do some things differently.